Mail: How Do I Switch To A Career In Software?

 May 21, 2013

 In their 25th annual Jobs Rated report, CareerCast ranked Software Engineering as the #3 best job out of 200 for 2013.
-I've been working as a developer for over 5 years now, and I couldn't agree more.
-Nothing beats designing and creating working applications out of thin air - I love my job.
+I've been working as a developer for 6 years now, and I couldn't agree more.
+Nothing beats designing and creating working applications out of thin air - it doesn't get much better than this.

 It seems the general population is taking notice of this as well.
 Kevin Systrom, CEO of Instagram, is one of many who has made the switch to a career in software development.
 With no formal engineering training, he taught himself how to program at night and ended up creating a one-billion dollar photo app.